edanalytics/earthmover/README.md

 earthmover run -c path/to/config.yaml
 ```
 If you omit the optional `-c` flag, `earthmover` will look for an `earthmover.yaml` in the current directory.

+To remove all files created by Earthmover, run `earthmover clean`

 See a help message with
 ```bash